vickimzhang/vmzhang-academic/content/authors/admin/_index.md

 - Visitors
 ---
 I am a field ecologist and educator.

+I just started a role as a Quantitative Ecologist with [ApexRMS](https://apexrms.com/), and I am excited to transition to applied ecological consulting and data science for conservation.
+Stay tuned!

 I am a PhD Candidate in the [Kotanen Lab](https://www.utm.utoronto.ca/~w3pkota/) at the University of Toronto at Mississauga.
 For my graduate work, I am investigating the effect of human impacts on invasive species at the edge of the Canadian Arctic.
 Other current projects include: using statistics, data visualization, and mathematical modeling in R and Python for science communication; developing best practices for mentorship and pedagogy in university-level science courses, outreach, and research.